alkerway/hls-viewer/README.md

 And open your browser in `resources/public/index.html`.
 You will not get live reloading, nor a REPL.

+## Chrome Extension
+Download the chrome extension (.crx file) [here](http://45.55.153.161:5000/m/hls-viewer.crx) To add to chrome, drag and drop onto the chrome://extensions page

 ## License

 Copyright © 2014 FIXME